ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

-Despite the Dockerimage allows us to add more dependencies setting the `AIRFLOW_DEPS` argument, in this tutorial we're not going to create our own custom docker image, so we're using another customization available in the entrypoint script of the image:
+Despite the Dockerimage allows us to add more dependencies setting the `AIRFLOW_DEPS` argument, in this tutorial we're not going to create our own custom docker image, so we're using another customization available in the entry point script of the image:
 [https://github.com/puckel/docker-airflow/blob/1.10.9/script/entrypoint.sh#L26-L29](https://github.com/puckel/docker-airflow/blob/1.10.9/script/entrypoint.sh#L26-L29)

-Thanks to that part of the entrypoint script, we're able to add a `requirements.txt` file that will be used dynamically by the entry point when starting the container.
+Thanks to that part of the entry point script, we're able to add a `requirements.txt` file that will be used dynamically by the entry point when starting the container.
 The downside of this is that any new pod will need to install this dependency before starting it, making the startup time slower.
 A better solution would be to design a custom and optimal Docker image